cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

 ## Decision

-We will create a module named `msg_authorization`
+We will create a module named `msg_authorization`.
 The `msg_authorization` module provides support for granting arbitrary capabilities from one account (the granter) to another account (the grantee).
 Capabilities must be granted for a particular type of `sdk.Msg` one by one using an implementation of `Capability`.